 Elk Grove Aquatics Club has been providing a positive experience for swimmers of all ages for over 20 years.
 We have a team of highly trained coaches working with our Head Coach to help each swimmer reach his or her full potential.
-We swim at the Cosumnes River College pool, an 8-lane, 25-meter by 25-yard facility.
+Our home pool is The Elk Grove Aquatics Center with a secondary site at Cosumnes River College.
 We are a year-round, competitive league in the Sierra Nevada Local Swim Commitee (LSC) of USA Swimming.
 This means that each swimmer and family has access to a wide range of resources from both a local team and a national swimming organization.

 At EGAC we believe that the sport of swimming should be both physically challenging and fun.
 There are two elements involved in the physical mastery of swimming: technique and conditioning.
 In our program we seek to provide both of these elements in the proper balance for each individual.
 While some swimmers will improve more with technical instruction, others will excel through hard work.
 Our coaches tailor their instruction based on individual levels of technical mastery and physical conditioning and seek to improve both.